John Wilbye: Early life and education

 The son of a tanner, he was born at Brome, Suffolk, England.
-(Brome is near Diss.)
+(Brome is near Diss, Norfolk.)

 Career

 Wilbye received the patronage of the Cornwallis family of Brome Hall.

-Wilbye was employed for decades at Hengrave Hall, near Bury St. Edmunds, where he seems to have been recruited in the 1590s by Elizabeth Kitson who was married to the property's owner, Sir Thomas Kitson (or Kytson).
+Wilbye was employed for decades at Hengrave Hall, near Bury St Edmunds, where he seems to have been recruited in the 1590s by Elizabeth Kitson who was married to the property's owner, Sir Thomas Kitson (or Kytson).
 The Kitsons also had a long association with the composer Edward Johnson, who was more than twenty years older than Wilbye, and began working at Hengrave in the 1570s.

 As well as working in Suffolk, Wilbye was involved with the music scene in London, where the Kitsons kept a town house (first in Austin Friars and from about 1601 in Clerkenwell).
 His first book of madrigals was published in London in 1598, the madrigals being described as "newly composed".
 The publication was dedicated to Sir Charles Cavendish, whose first wife had been a Kitson.

 Wilbye remained in contact with his printer Thomas East.
 In 1600 Wilbye and Edward Johnson took on a proofreading job for Easte, the first edition of Dowland's Second Book of Songs, as Dowland was abroad.
 East died in 1608, and Wilbye's second book of madrigals was printed the following year by East's nephew Thomas Snodham who had served an apprenticeship under his uncle.

 Compositions

 Hengrave was a recusant household, but little religious music by Wilbye survives, and even less keyboard music (one piece in Clement Matchett's Virginal Book).
 His main interest seems to have been madrigals.
 A set of madrigals by him appeared in 1598, and a second in 1608, the two sets containing sixty-four pieces.

 Wilbye is probably the most famous of all the English madrigalists; his pieces have long been favourites and are often included in modern collections.
-His madrigals include Weep, weep mine eyes, Weep, O mine eyes and Draw on, sweet night.
-He also wrote the poem, Love not me for comely grace.
+His madrigals include "Weep, weep mine eyes", "Weep, O mine eyes" and "Draw on, sweet night".
+He also wrote the poem, "Love not me for comely grace".
 His style is characterized by delicate writing for the voice, acute sensitivity to the text and the use of "false relations" between the major and minor modes.